PolyphasicDevTeam/stayawake/README.md

 # StayAwake
-Advanced wakeup alarm system
+Advanced wakeup alarm system written using PyQt5

+### Screenshot
+![][screenshot.png "StayAwake on KDE Plasma with Adapta theme"]
 ### Features
 - Play alarms after to predefined period of inactivity
 - Auto-adjust volume for playing alarms
 - Log each inactivity
 - Schedule dashboard
 - Monitor suspend
+- Move sleep times
 - Automatically suspends during defined sleep times

 ### Prerequisites
 Python 3.7
+Python modules: `pynput` and `pyqt5`
-Python modules: `pynput`, `pygobject`(for GTK+) or `pyqt5`(for Qt) `pulseaudio` is used for auto-adjusting volume on Linux(It comes by default on most systems).
+`pulseaudio` is used for auto-adjusting volume on Linux(It comes by default on most systems).
-On Windows, install `nircmd` and uncomment the line in the config.
+On Windows, install `nircmd` and change the wakeup command to it.
 `mpg123` is the default player.
 It is available for both Windows and Linux under LGPLv2.1.
-It is included in the Windows release binaries.

 ### Setup
 #### Linux from source(Recommended):